Mold Prevention – How To Prevent Mold In Your Home?

 Q1.
 What Kills Mold And Keeps It Away?

-For mold prevention, use undiluted hard vinegar on hard surfaces like wood, floors, and walls.
+For mold prevention, use undiluted complex vinegar on hard surfaces like wood, floors, and walls.

 Q2.
 Why Does Vinegar Prevent Mold?